kenijo/AutoplayStopperMV2/README.md

 # AutoplayStopper (Original)
-This is the original code of [AutoplayStopper](https://chromewebstore.google.com/detail/autoplaystopper/ejddcgojdblidajhngkogefpkknnebdh) Chrome Extension which is no longer available on the Chrome Web Store.
+This is the original code of the [AutoplayStopper](https://chromewebstore.google.com/detail/autoplaystopper/ejddcgojdblidajhngkogefpkknnebdh) Chrome Extension which is no longer available on the Chrome Web Store.

 This extension is Manifest V2 based and is no longer compatible with Chrome 104+.